-Transfer in 20K increments, up to 60K per day: When transferring points to airline programs, you’ll get the most value by transferring multiples of 20,000 points.
-When you transfer 20,000 points, SPG automatically adds 5,000 additional miles to the transfer.
-For example, 20,000 points transferred to Alaska Airlines becomes 25,000 Alaska miles.
-By transferring in this way, SPG gives you a 1 to 1.25 transfer ratio to airline programs.
-SPG limits you to just under 80K points in transfers per day, so if you want to transfer 80K or more you should spread out your transfers over multiple days.
+Transfer in 60K increments, up to 240K per day: When transferring points to airline programs, you’ll get the most value by transferring multiples of 60,000 points.
+When you transfer 60,000 points, Marriott automatically adds 15,000 bonus points to the transfer, and those 15,000 bonus points typically convert to 5,000 miles.
+For example, 60,000 points transferred to Alaska Airlines becomes 25,000 Alaska miles.
+By transferring in this way, you get a 3 to 1.25 transfer ratio to airline programs.
+You are limited to 240K points in transfers per day (which typically equals 100K miles), so if you want to transfer more you should spread out your transfers over multiple days.

 Watch for hotel to airline transfer bonuses: Airlines occasionally offer bonuses when you transfer points from hotel programs.
-Since SPG is a hotel program it usually qualifies.
-In this way you can get both SPGs 20K to 25K standard bonus plus the airline’s bonus on top.
+Since Marriott/SPG is a hotel program it usually qualifies.

 Current Transfer Bonuses

-If there are any current transfer bonuses from hotel programs including SPG and/or Marriott, details will appear here:
+If there are any current transfer bonuses from hotel programs, details will appear here:

-The following airline transfer partners (not counting indirect transfers through Marriott) represent the best potential value in my opinion.
+The following airline transfer partners represent the best potential value in my opinion.
 I’ve added a thumbs up icon to the partners that I consider best of the best.